Order parameter fluctuations in the holographic superconductor: Introduction

 As BCS mean-field theory only describes superconductors in the weakly coupled regime, several different approaches have been used to study strongly coupled superconductors.
 One example of such an approach is Eliashberg theory, which goes beyond the BCS mean-field theory by providing a more accurate treatment of the phonons interacting with the electrons.
 The self-energy due to these interactions now includes retardation effects, in contrast to the BCS model.
 Consequently, the Eliashberg formalism is able to provide more accurate quantitative results \cite{Schrieffer} than the BCS formalism.
 However, in the class of high-temperature superconductors, the pairing mechanism cannot be described by means of interactions with phonons.
 Therefore even the Eliashberg approach is inapplicable and methods to describe high-temperature superconductors remain mysterious.
-Fermion gases at unitarity are superconductors at infinite coupling.\footnote{Although these fermion gases at unitarity consist of Cooper pairs in a condensed state, the Cooper pairs consist of neutral fermions.
-Therefore the term superfluid may be more appropriate.} These have been described by numerical approaches based on the quantum Monte Carlo method \cite{QMC1,QMC2,QMC3}.
+Fermion gases at unitarity are superconductors at infinite coupling \cite{fn1}.
+These have been described by numerical approaches based on the quantum Monte Carlo method \cite{QMC1,QMC2,QMC3}.
 Moreover, an analytical description by means of renormalization group theory can be found in Ref. \cite{RGStoof}.